-The laboratory is operational 8am-5pm, Monday-Friday and can provide an 8am-12pm service on Saturdays and Sundays on request.
+The laboratory is operational 8am-5pm, Monday-Friday and will provide an 8am-12pm service on Saturdays and Sundays on request.

-Out of routine working hours the Pathology Service Manager may be contacted via the KIMS Hospital Switchboard.
+Out of routine working hours the Pathology Service Manager/ Lead BMS may be contacted via the KIMS Hospital Switchboard.
+Pathology have a On-call Rota, details available on the S-Drive.